JeS24/einsteinpy-bleeding-edge/review.md

   * Extensible to Radiative Transfer applications, but major additions required
   * Support for timelike geodesics
   * OpenCL support
+  * **We can perhaps use the mathematics here for the geodesic integrator and then, look for ways to extend this to radiative transfer.**
 * **Cons**:
   * Not general to other spacetimes
   * Does not consider plasma effects